Larry sent this in and I just had to post. He’s made his own ride on train with track for a shoe string budget. Genius!

 The last step is to fill the track with play sand to make it more rigid.
 It can support my weight (200 lbs).

-If you want more details on construction, please let me know.
+If you want more details on my ride on train with track construction, please let me know.

 I can’t thank Larry enough for sharing this.
 I read his ‘how to’ and watched his vids, and found myself thinking, “That’s my summer project!”